How adversarial attacks can disrupt seemingly stable accurate classifiers: The essence of the paradox

 The classification function $f : \mathbb{R}^n \to \{0, 1\}$ with the highest accuracy which can be defined for this data model without further knowledge of the distributions is given by the simple linear separator

 This classifier does not necessarily return the correct label in all cases since, for $\epsilon \in (0, 1)$, the two data classes overlap.

-The first property of this simple model is that misclassified points are rare in the high dimensional setting, despite the fact that the two balls from which points are sampled have only a small separation between their centres.
+Despite this, misclassified points are rare in the high dimensional setting, even when the two balls from which points are sampled have only a small separation between their centres.
 More precisely, the probability that this classifier is correct converges exponentially to 1 as the data dimension grows.
-This result is proven in Section~\ref{sec:accuracyProof} of the supplementary material.
+This result is proven in Section~\ref{sec:accuracyProof}.

 \begin{theorem}[The classifier is accurate] For any $\epsilon > 0$, the probability that the classifier applies the correct label to a randomly sampled data point grows exponentially to 1 with dimension $n$, specifically